A1jandro-Jimenez/Alejandros-_Portfolio/README.md

 Hello!
 My name is Alejandro.
 I am an aspiring Data Analyst/Engineer, leveraging tools such as Python, SQL, and Excel to turn raw data into meaningful stories that inform decision-making.
 This portfolio showcases some of my skills and the knowledge that I have aquired over the past few years.
-Feel free to click on the their title to learn more about each project.
+Feel free to click on a title to learn more about each project.
 Thank You!

 ---